iggredible/Learn-Vim/ch8_registers.md

 set clipboard=unnamed
  ```

 Now when I copy a text from an external program, I can paste it with the unnamed register, `p`.
 I can also copy a text from Vim and paste it to an external program with `Ctrl-v`.
-If you have `+xterm_clipboard` on, you may want to use `unnamedplus` instead of `unnamed`.
+If you have `+xterm_clipboard` on, you may want to use both `unnamed` and `unnamedplus` clipboard options.

 # The Black Hole Register (`"_`)